What is a predicate? How does it work?

 He decided to change his career path.

-Adjective with linking verb
+Adjective with a linking verb and infinitive or gerund

 When combining an adjective with a linking word and an infinitive or gerund, it can create a compound verbal predicate.

-Here are examples with both:
+Here are examples of both:

 Adjective + linking word + infinitive: